Updated April 24, 2026

 What Does a Health Information Technician Do?

-You'll work primarily in hospitals, clinics, and insurance companies, splitting time between coding patient records and managing health information systems.
-About 60% of your day involves reviewing medical charts and assigning diagnostic codes, while 40% covers database management, compliance audits, and supporting clinical staff with data requests.
+Health information technicians work primarily in hospitals, clinics, and insurance companies, splitting time between computer-based coding and compliance reviews.
+About 70% of the work involves reviewing medical records and assigning diagnostic codes, while 30% focuses on auditing for accuracy and regulatory compliance.

 - Assign patients to diagnosis-related groups (billing categories based on their condition and treatment) using computer software.